IDT-ITI/CA-SUM-360/README.md

 * from **An Integrated System for Spatio-Temporal Summarization of 360 Videos**
 * Written by Evlampios Apostolidis, Ioannis Kontostathis, Vasileios Mezaris
-* The input 360 video is initially subjected to equirectangular projection (ERP).This set of frames is then analysed by a mechanism that makes a decision on whether the 360 video has been captured by a static or a moving camera.
+* The input 360 video is initially subjected to equirectangular projection (ERP).This set of frames is given to the decision mechanism, analyze them and makes a decision on whether the 360 video has been captured by a static or a moving camera.
 So, based on the output of the decision mechanism the ERP frames are subsequently forwarded to one of the integrated methods for saliency detection,